milen-patel/Java-City-Builder/README.md

 There are restrictions as to where you can construct various buildings.

-Apartments: must be constructed on a position that directly touches a road (not on a corner)
+**Apartments:** must be constructed on a position that directly touches a road (not on a corner)
-Factory: must be constructed on a position that directly touches both a road and water
+**Factory:** must be constructed on a position that directly touches both a road and water
-House: must be constructed on a position that directly touches a road
+**House:** must be constructed on a position that directly touches a road
-Retail: must be constructed on a position that directly touches a road
+**Retail:** must be constructed on a position that directly touches a road
-Park: must be constructed on a position that directly touches water
+**Park:** must be constructed on a position that directly touches water
-Road: must be constructed on a position that directly touches another piece of road
+**Road:** must be constructed on a position that directly touches another piece of road

+## Game Logic and Internal Mechanics
+Explain starting conditions, what pieces are placed where

+Explain how happinness is computed

+Explain how daily income is calculated and how it is affected by unemployment rate

+Explain how balance works and what can change it

+Explain what OOP principles are included in the game